Eastern-Skill7173/PythonKivySharedSnippets/README.md

 ### Pre-Packaged Executables

 Setting up the program using pre-packaged executables doesn't require anything.
-Simply download the best provided package for your machine (_based on your os and CPU architecture_).
+Simply download the best provided package for your machine (_based on your os and architecture_).

 Current available packages are: